stephanie-jones78/learning-git-github/README.md

 ### GitHub Protected Branches
 You can protect important branches by setting branch protection rules, which define whether collaborators can delete or force push to the branch and set requirements for any pushes to the branch, such as passing status checks or a linear commit history.
 >Read about branch protection rules [here](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches).
+## Merge Conflicts
+Merge conflicts happen when you are merging branches but you or somebody else has made changes to the same items in a file on the same branch.